 If you want sword-wielding action and grotesque monsters, you’re in the right place.
 The series started as a set of short stories in the '80s for a Polish fantasy magazine, and the initial tale came third in their competition to find new ideas and writers.
 The stories were so popular they then went on to spawn full-length novels, which began in the '90s, and eventually became the games we all know and love.

-Following another game-to-book relationship, you can check out our guide to the Metro 2033 books to complement Metro Exodus's recent release.
+Following another books-to-games journey, you can check out our guide to the Metro 2033 books to complement Metro Exodus's release this year.

 If you're new to The Witcher books, where should you start?